Voted The UK's Best Pillow For Neck Pain 2024 •

 2. Stiff of Sore Neck

-Mornings can be hectic, and waking up with a still or sore neck can worsen them.
 Unsupportive pillows don’t protect your neck muscles and spinal alignment, leading to chronic neck pain and spinal misalignment.

-But don’t worry — specialised pillows can reduce low-level neck pain during sleep and the morning after use (Efanian, P., Tenzif, S. and Guerriero, R.C.
+But don’t worry — specialised neck pillows can reduce low-level neck pain during sleep and the morning after use (Efanian, P., Tenzif, S. and Guerriero, R.C.
 2004).

 3. Persistent Discomfort & General Pain